 - R0 of 10: If you are doing cost calculations for changes or new product development in spreadsheets, a copy-and-paste error for a common part across multiple product lines can be magnified quickly.
 In this example, the error gets perpetuated to 10 product assemblies, resulting in an undercalculation on cost of goods at volume.

 We use these examples because the costs of failure are individual to your company, product details (e.g., complexity, volume, number of product lines), rate of product changes, team sizes, and, of course, how your spreadsheets are set up and managed.
 As you can see, even a 1% cell error rate can have substantial impacts when a spreadsheet ecosystem is “unhealthy.”

 In summary, spreadsheets have evolved significantly from paper-based ledgers to collaborative, cloud-based programs that offer features ranging from database integration to mobile apps.
-Although the latter provide ways for teams to seamlessly work asynchronously and remotely, desktop-based spreadsheet programs like Excel reinforce silos and make your organization vulnerable to mistakes from within and threats from without.
+Although the latter provide ways for teams to seamlessly work asynchronously and remotely, desktop-based spreadsheet programs like Excel reinforce silos and make your organization vulnerable to mistakes from within and threats from without (check out our Cost of Mistakes calculator to see the impact of common mistakes).
 And, managing this critical data in a way that cannot be verified can lead to a toxic mistrust that spreads across your organization, resulting in bad attitudes toward processes and, therefore, lower-quality work.
 So, if you’re currently exclusive with spreadsheets, this may be the time to consider other options.